unixorn/git-extra-commands/README.md

 ### Without using any frameworks, or if you're a bash user

-git clone this repository, then add it to your $PATH.
-Nothing here actually requires you to use ZSH and zgen, that's just a convenient distribution method for me.
-I use many instances, and having them automatically load the tooling scripts I expect makes life easier.
+git clone this repository, then add it to your `$PATH`.
+Nothing here actually requires you to use ZSH or zgen, that's just a convenient distribution method for anyone using a ZSH framework.

 ## Other useful git stuff